 “What happened?”
 Axel said.
 “Cancer?”

 Stellar laughed.
-"No. Just stopped working out and using that hair regrowth formula that Dr Wizardry made for me.
-I've quit, Axel.
+“No. Just stopped working out and using that hair regrowth formula that Dr Wizardry made for me.
+I’ve quit, Axel.
 Quit for good.
 No more being a superhero.
 I meant… I meant to go back to it, you know?
-When I had my life sorted out...
-But I guess people with sorted-out lives don't make great superheroes.
-Don't even want to be superheroes."
+When I had my life sorted out… But people with sorted-out lives don’t make great superheroes.
+Don’t even want to be superheroes, really.”

 “And please, call me Vincent,” Stellar said.
 “Vincent Pizano.
 I’m a lawyer.
 I’m working for a LGBT community body now.
 It was a bit of a pay cut, but its important work.”